BLSQ/dhis2-taskr/doc/user-manual.md

 report.register("stats_level2", stats);
 ```

-The recipe has report in markdown referencing these datasets.
+The recipe has a report in markdown referencing these datasets, adding some contextual content.

 ```markdown
 [PageOrientation orientation:"landscape" /]